joagre/ratatoskr/ideas/r.md

 ## Integral literals

-Integrals can be formatted as decimal, octal, hexadecimal, binary and bignum literals.
-A bignum literal is suffixed with the letter `b`.
+Integrals can be formatted as decimal, octal, hexadecimal, binary and big literals.
+A big literal is suffixed with the letter `b`.

 Examples: